bengtmartensson/IrpTransmogrifier/README.md

 with numerical values assigned to the parameters.

 _This has essentially been completed.
 Ambition level: only one infinite repeat allowed.
 With that restriction, should be complete solution, down to specification holes.
-Remains: testing._
+Remains: test framework._

 2. __Recognition__.
 This use case corresponds to a dynamic version of DecodeIR: given a numerical IR signal, find one (or all) parameter/protocol combinations that could have generated the given signal.